ngerritsen/wecodetheweb-hexo/source/_posts/flux-what-and-why.md

 }
 ```

 First we import a reference to the Dispatcher and the constants that contain our action types.
-When a user calls the _'addMessage()'_ Action builder function it will send a new Action object to the Dispatcher with its _'handleAction()'_ method.
+When a user calls the `addMessage()` Action builder function it will send a new Action object to the Dispatcher with its `handleAction()` method.
 From that moment the job of the Action builder is done, fire and forget.

 ## Dispatcher